 Landscaping & Trees

-In an effort to improve the availability of this new information, the following documents are provided to the development community.
 Whenever applicable, all Site Grading Permits are required to include the following tables, details, and specifications.
 This information should be included and formatted into the standard drawing set of plans that are submitted to the City.

 Removing Trees on Private & Public Property

-For more information, please contact the city's landscape architect Christa Jordan at firstname.lastname@example.org.
+For more information, please contact the City's landscape architect Christa Jordan at email@example.com.

 The City's Tree Foundation program (PDF) offers the general public the opportunity to pay for the planting of new trees in our community.
 Possible locations may include within a park, public open space, along a greenway, or adjacent to a street.
 If you are a resident, business owner, or property owner interested in trees being planted along your street, the planting must occur within an existing space on public property.